How To Wash Your Luxury Car Like a Pro

 It is very important to read the labels and instructions of any car cleaning products you use.
 The application may vary from product to product.
 There might be specific instructions to follow or avoid.
 That’s why it’s important that you are thorough with the label of the product.

 It’s wise to start with the wheels and tires first.
 Many people wash the wheels and tires at the end after they have washed the body.
 However, it often leads to splashing the water over the car body.
 And you’ll have to rewash that area of the vehicle again.
-Instead, just wash the wheels and tires first and then you can wash the car body… Even if you splash the water, there is no extra work to be done as you still have to wash the car.
-Again, remember to use products which are friendly with the wheels/tires so that it doesn’t corrode them.
+Instead, just wash the wheels and tires first, and then you can wash the car body.
+Even if you splash the water, there is no extra work to be done as you still have to wash the car.
+Again, remember to use products that are friendly with the wheels/tires so that it doesn’t corrode them.
 Water-based wheel & tire cleaner is available in the market which is free from corrosive chemicals.
-It is especially formulated for coated wheels and rubber and is a safer choice.
+It is specially formulated for coated wheels and rubber and is a safer choice.

 You can use a wheel brush for better cleaning which is also scratch-free.
 Clean & wash one wheel & tire at a time and then move on to the next one.

 Remember to be gentle while scrubbing the glasses.
 Make sure the glasses are rolled up while you are doing the scrubbing on the exterior.
 Once done, you can rinse the windows and upper panels.
 Remember to rinse the sponge multiple times while scrubbing.
 Similarly, rinse your vehicle multiple times as you go on cleaning it (especially if it’s hot weather).

 Sometimes, your car may be left with the remains of dead bugs and tar.
 A normal sponge may not be able to remove that.
-So, you’ll have to use a sponge especially for dead bugs and tar.
+So, you’ll have to use a sponge, especially for dead bugs and tar.
 You can easily get it from any auto-accessories shop.
 It helps to gently remove sticky contaminants which can’t be removed using a normal sponge.
 You’ll have to first soak this sponge in warm water for 3-4 minutes to soften it.
 Alternatively, you can also use a spot cleaner to get rid of such sticky contaminants.
 Such spot cleaners generally come in spray form, so you’ll have to spray it over the spot and leave for a few minutes according to the instructions.
-It is generally sprayed before washing and then has to be rinsed-off.
+It is generally sprayed before washing and then has to be rinsed off.
 However, you’ll have to re-apply wax to the sprayed area after the vehicle is dried in order to retain the moisture.

 You have cleaned and scrubbed all parts of your car and have also given it multiple small rinses in between; then now it’s time for a final rinse.
 Blasting with clean water using a water-hose is not necessary.
-You can just use free-flowing water without the nozzle to rinse off remaining suds and debris.
+You can just use free-flowing water without the nozzle to rinse off the remaining suds and debris.

 Another option is to use a squeegee especially made for a car’s surface.
 They are safe on the car’s paint and remove water quite effectively.
 It’s recommended to first squeeze the water from the windows and mirror as those places tend to get dry first.
 Then you can squeeze the water from the body of the car.
 However, you will still require small microfiber clothes to dry off the remaining water and leave a spotless dry surface behind.

 Sometimes, even after powerful rinsing and drying, very tiny bits of debris are left on the car’s surface.
 Run your hand over the surface of your car and if you can feel little bumps, they are still left.
 If you are a perfectionist, you would want to get rid of each one of them.
 You can use a clay bar to remove those stubborn leftovers.
 It removes almost everything off your car surface leaving it smooth.
-You’ll have to start by kneading the clay bar into a flat wafer and use a detailer along with it as a lubricant.
+You’ll have to start by kneading the clay bar into a flat wafer and using a detailer along with it as a lubricant.
 Next, you need to hold it in the palm of one hand and run it across the surface of your car.
 You’ll be surprised to see the amount of tiny debris collected from your car’s surface.

-12. Polishing the Car
+Polishing The Car

 This is an optional step if you want an extra gloss on your car’s surface.
-However, it is necessary when your car has been neglected for a long period and all its shine and moisture has been lost.
+However, it is necessary when your car has been neglected for a long period and all its shine and moisture have been lost.
 It’s like a moisture + glow lotion for your car’s “skin”.
 You can apply it using your hands or you can use a polisher for better application.

 Waxing Car Western Motors Fresno

 To give your car a finishing touch after the wash, it’s best to wax it.
-Waxing acts like a sunscreen for the car’s exterior or “skin”.
+Waxing acts like sunscreen for the car’s exterior or “skin”.
 It protects the car’s surface from UV rays which can lead to fading or even paint damage.
 Waxing ensures that your car’s high gloss is maintained and it also gets added protection.
 There are two types of wax, polymer, and carnauba.
 The performance of both types is similar.
 However, polymer ones are a bit more expensive but easier to apply according to experts.

 To give a nice finished look to the window glasses and mirrors, spray them with a glass cleaner after they have dried.
-Then you can wipe them with glass cloth or small microfiber cloth for a cleaner and shinier finish on the glasses.
+Then you can wipe them with glass cloth or a small microfiber cloth for a cleaner and shinier finish on the glasses.

 Now, you need to give a final finishing touch to your car before it’s ready to drive.
 You can use a spray sealant or spray wax at the end to rejuvenate the gloss of the existing wax.
-This can be used in place of second coating of wax.
+This can be used in place of the second coating of wax.
 Just, do the first coat of waxing and then follow it with a spray wax or spray sealant.
 The beauty of this product is that it goes with the polish as well as the wax and gives a more enhanced end result.

-Bonus tips to follow:
+Bonus Tips to Follow

 You might have a hard water supply at your house.
 If that is the case, your car shampoo will not lather well.
-Hard water has high levels of magnesium and calcium which is not very good for washing and cleaning purpose.
+Hard water has high levels of magnesium and calcium which is not very good for washing and cleaning purposes.
 You can use an inline hose filter with a sediment filter to soften the water and get rid of the sediments.

-You can also use foam cannon instead of a foam gun.
+- You can also use foam cannon instead of a foam gun.
 Choose the foam gun/cannon according to your needs such as less water consumption, etc.

-Never wash a hot car such as immediately after a drive or if the car was parked under the sun for long.
+- Never wash a hot car such as immediately after a drive or if the car was parked under the sun for long.
 Let it cool down and then wash it.

-Before washing, work up the car shampoo into a nice lather with plenty of suds to get lots of lubrication.
+- Before washing, work up the car shampoo into a nice lather with plenty of suds to get lots of lubrication.

-Don’t move the sponge on circles.
+- Don’t move the sponge on circles.
 It can create light scratches called swirl marks.
 Instead, move it lengthwise over the surface of the car.